topdan/www/living/more-representative-democracy.html.md

 Real-time lending and revoking votes creates __a fluid pyramid of power__ which is:

-* Constantly adjusting to the needs of the people, making it hard to buy or control
+* Constantly adjusting to the needs of the people, making it harder to buy or control
 * Easier for the uninvolved to remain counted, encouraging more grass-root movements

 ### [Proposing a Law](#proposing-a-law)